Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem: Introduction

 \subsection{Structure of the paper}

-The structure of the paper is as follows: In Section~\ref{Sec:Preliminaries}, we provide basic ideas of a semigroup, inverse semigroup and their contracted algebras.
-Section~\ref{sec:Main Results} contains our main results.
-It is divided into several subsections.
-In Subsection~\ref{subsec:Fourier transform of maps}, we define and discuss various properties of Fourier transform of maps on the contracted semigroup algebra of a finite semigroup.
-In Subsection~\ref{subsec:Fourier Inversion for finite inverse semigroup}, we derive the Fourier inversion formula for finite inverse semigroup and show that in the case of matrix unit semigroup, the formula reduces to the Choi inversion formula.
-Additionally, Plancherel formula in the context of finite inverse semigroup is also derived.
-By defining the notion of matrix valued positive definite maps, we prove Bochner's theorem in the context of finite inverse semigroup in Subsection~\ref{subsec:Positive definite maps and Bochner's theorem for finite inverse semigroup}.
-Also we provide two useful alternative characterizations of positive definite maps on the contracted semigroup algebra of a finite inverse semigroup.
-Here, we prove Schur's orthogonality relation in the context of finite inverse semigroup which played a crucial role in the proof of Bochner's theorem.
-Then, in subsection~\ref{subsec:Choi theorem on Completely positive maps and Bochner's theorem on positive definite maps on finite dimensional matrix algebra}, we show how Bochner's theorem reduces to Choi theorem on completely positive maps.
-In Subsection~\ref{subsec:Relation between complete positivity of maps and positivity of their Fourier transforms}, we derive the necessary and sufficient condition on a representation $\rho:M_m \to M_{d_{\rho}}(\mathbb{C})$ such that the Complete positivity vs. positivity correspondence holds between a linear map $\Phi: M_m(\mathbb{C}) \to M_n(\mathbb{C})$ and its Fourier Transform $\widehat{\Phi}(\rho)$.
-Finally, we conclude our work in Section~\ref{sec:Conclusion}.
+The structure of the paper is as follows.
+In Section~\ref{Sec:Preliminaries}, we review basic notions of semigroups, inverse semigroups, their contracted algebras, and the corresponding representation theory.
+Section~\ref{sec:Main Results} contains the main results of the paper and is divided into several subsections.
+In Section~\ref{subsec:Fourier transform of maps}, we define the Fourier transform of maps on the contracted algebra of a finite inverse semigroup and discuss its various properties.
+In Section~\ref{subsec:Fourier Inversion for finite inverse semigroup}, we derive a Fourier inversion formula for finite inverse semigroups and show that in the case of inverse semigroup of matrix units, this formula reduces to the Choi inversion formula.
+A Plancherel formula is also derived in the finite inverse semigroup setting.
+In Section~\ref{subsec:Positive definite maps and Bochner's theorem for finite inverse semigroup}, we prove a Bochner's theorem for finite inverse semigroups.
+Two alternative characterizations of positive definite maps on contracted algebras of finite inverse semigroups are provided, and a Schur orthogonality relation in the setting of finite inverse semigroups is proved, which plays a crucial role in the proof of Bochner's theorem.
+Section~\ref{subsec:Choi theorem on Completely positive maps and Bochner's theorem on positive definite maps on finite dimensional matrix algebra} is devoted to the finite dimensional matrix algebra case, where we show that Bochner's theorem reduces to Choi's characterization of completely positive maps.
+In Section~\ref{subsec:Relation between complete positivity of maps and positivity of their Fourier transforms}, we derive a necessary and sufficient condition on a representation $\rho:M_m(\mathbb{C}) \to M_{d_{\rho}}(\mathbb{C})$ such that the Complete positivity vs. positivity correspondence holds between a linear map $\Phi: M_m(\mathbb{C}) \to M_n(\mathbb{C})$ and its Fourier Transform $\widehat{\Phi}(\rho)$.
+Finally, Section~\ref{sec:Conclusion} contains concluding remarks and perspectives.